On this page Skip this page navigation

 If you want to build a house in Ontario you must follow a series of rules that ensure buildings are safe, have necessary infrastructure like water and electricity, are in an appropriate location and many other important requirements.
 The challenge is to balance these rules with the time and work it takes to comply, assess and enforce them.
 One of the ways we do this is through the development approvals process.

 Currently, the time to complete development approvals for a four-storey apartment and a 40-storey condominium is virtually the same.
-That’s why we’re proposing to remove site plan control requirements for projects with fewer than 10 units (other than land lease community developments).
+That’s why we’re proposing to remove site plan control requirements for projects with up to 10 residential units (other than land lease community developments).
 It will reduce the number of approvals in the pipeline, speeding things up for all housing proposals, while building permits and building/fire code requirements would continue to protect public safety.